 - Undertakes an annual inspection and pruning (where required) of all vegetation near High Voltage Electric Lines to ensure compliance with the Code.
 September - December Table 1- Programmed Tree Pruning for The City of Kingston.
-This is determined by minimum clearance space for span length and voltage utilising relevant graphs within the Code. - Undertakes two yearly inspection and pruning (where required) of all trees within the City of Kingston to ensure appropriate clearance from Low Voltage Electric Lines.
-The maintenance and timelines schedule for this is included in Table 1 Programmed Tree Pruning for City of Kingston. - The registered proprietor of the land is required to ensure the clearance from Low Voltage powerlines is in compliance with the Code for Private Electric Lines. - Ensures Council's small HBRA declared area located in Spring Road Dingley is audited by a Council field officer in November of each year to ensure compliance with the Regulations.
+This is determined by minimum clearance space for span length and voltage utilising relevant graphs within the Code. - Undertakes 22 (Twenty Two) month inspection and pruning (where required) of all trees within the City of Kingston to ensure appropriate clearance from Low Voltage Electric Lines.
+The maintenance and timelines schedule for this is included in Table 1 Programmed Tree Pruning for City of Kingston. - Ensures Council's small HBRA declared area located in Spring Road Dingley and Lower Dandenong Road is audited by a Council field officer in November of each year to ensure compliance with the Regulations.
 Any Electric Line clearance works to ensure compliance will be programmed to be completed by the end of November.
-The HBRA declared area is re-audited again by the end of January and if any works are required to ensure compliance will be undertaken.
+The HBRA declared area is reaudited again by the end of January and if any works are required to ensure compliance will be undertaken. - Ensures trees are pruned to the minimum clearances outlined in the Regulations.

-- Ensures trees are pruned to the minimum clearances outlined in the Regulations. - Undertakes the pruning of all trees, as far as practicable, in accordance with AS 4373 -Pruning of Amenity Trees. - Ensures the selection of appropriate species for new and replacement plantings. - Requires all subdivisions and new estates to install underground power lines where practicable. - Ensures all trees near or adjacent to Electric Lines are inspected as part of the standard pruning cycle.
-Where pruning is required, the extent of pruning will maintain minimum clearances and provide additional clearances as necessary to prevent regrowth from entering the clearance space between pruning cycles. - Undertakes a suburb completion quality audit for each completed suburb to ensure compliance with the Regulations and AS 4373 - Pruning of Amenity Trees.
-The completion audit includes assessing an allowance for regrowth for the length of the pruning cycle. - Undertakes work in conjunction with the Powerline Distribution Business (DBs) and conduct meetings twice per year to: - o ensure regular liaison to facilitate works, - o access live line clearing, suppression and shutdown coordination, - discuss performance and general issues and practical and affordable solutions to achieve compliance - o maintain amenity and tree health.
+- Undertakes the pruning of all trees, as far as practicable, in accordance with AS 4373 Pruning of Amenity Trees. - Ensures the selection of appropriate species for new and replacement plantings. - Requires all subdivisions and new estates to install underground power lines where practicable. - Ensures all trees near or adjacent to Electric Lines are inspected as part of the standard pruning cycle.
+Where pruning is required, the extent of pruning will maintain minimum clearances and provide additional clearances as necessary to prevent regrowth from entering the clearance space between pruning cycles. - Undertakes a monthly completion quality audit for each completed zone to ensure compliance with the Regulations and AS 4373 - Pruning of Amenity Trees.
+The completion audit includes assessing an allowance for regrowth for the length of the pruning cycle. - Undertakes work in conjunction with the Powerline Distribution Business (DBs) and conduct meetings twice per year to: - ensure regular liaison to facilitate works, - o access live line clearing, suppression and shutdown coordination, - o discuss performance and general issues and practical and affordable solutions to achieve compliance - o maintain amenity and tree health.

-Council officers will identify during audits any unsuitable species for removal and replacement (where required) as per Council's tree policy after power line pruning works are completed at the end of each suburb.
+Council officers will identify during audits any unsuitable species for removal and replacement (where required) as per Council's Park and Street Tree Management Strategy after power line pruning works are completed at the end of each suburb.

-The City has been divided into twenty-one manageable suburbs; maintenance in each suburb is monitored for re-growth this information is used to adjust frequency of cyclical pruning if required.
+The City has been divided into 22 (Twenty -Two) manageable zones; maintenance in each zone is monitored for re-growth this information is used to adjust frequency of cyclical pruning if required.

 Council's tree maintenance approach includes a reactive pruning capacity which is called upon if required.
-Council contractors provide this service for isolated or urgent requests by the public or the Powerline Distribution Business (DB) usually resulting from variations to predicted regrowth.
+Council contractors provide this service for isolated or urgent requests by the public or the Powerline Distribution Business (DB) usually resulting from variations to predicted re-growth.